-All of which means that, like most extension-centric DCC’s, SketchUp’s demands depend on the scope and complexity of the projects you use it for.
+All of this means that, like most extension-centric DCC’s, SketchUp’s demands depend on the scope and complexity of the projects you use it for.

 Hobbyists using SketchUp Free, who don’t have access to the extension warehouse, will have a very different experience than someone using SketchUp Pro, with everything it has to offer.